Inversion-free feedforward hysteresis control using Preisach operator: Introduction

-Feedforward hysteresis control is mostly associated with constructing a model-based or model-free, correspondingly approximative, inverse of the hysteresis.
-Some earlier control works on hysteresis go back to \cite{tao1995}.
-A more recent control framework with hysteresis compensation was reported in \cite{esbrook2012}.
-Also a passivity-based stability and control of hysteresis were addressed, still in a feedback manner, in \cite{gorbet2001}.
-Another alternative compensation approach, which is worth to be mentioned here since explicitly addressing the phase shift properties of a hysteresis system, which are also of relevance in the recent work, was provided in \cite{cruz2001}.
-Most of the works on hysteresis compensation, especially by a feedforward scheme, have been published in connection with an inverse mapping or, more generally, modeling of the hysteresis system to be controlled.
-Due to a variety of, mostly ad-hoc and approximate approaches, and our focus on the Preisach \cite{Preis35} hysteresis, we will refer only to a few of them.
-The mathematical conditions for existence and properties of the inverse Preisach operator were known since \cite{BrokateVisintin89}.
-To the best of the author's knowledge, however, no closed analytical form of the inverse of Preisach operator, which would be suitable for feedforward control, was reported in the past.
-A remarkable fast computation of the Preisach inverse, targeting the real-time implementation, was reported in \cite{davino2005} and in the multiple following works by the same authors.
-The approach relies on the stored Everett functions and the so-called Preisach representation theorem, see e.g. \cite{Maye03}.
-Different iterative inversion schemes, equally suitable for a real-time feedforwarding, were proposed -- in \cite{tan2005} allowing also for an online adaptation, and later in \cite{ruderman2010} with an additional observation of the hysteresis state.
-The latter is provided in differential form of the Preisach operator, which is used also in this work.
-Here, however, we propose a novel inversion-free feedforward hysteresis control, as discussed below.
+In the control literature, a feedforward hysteresis control is mostly associated with constructing a model-based (sometimes also model-free) inverse (or its approximate) of the hysteresis.
+Some earlier works on controlling the unknown hysteresis go back e.g. to \cite{tao1995}.
+A more recent control framework with hysteresis compensation was also reported in \cite{esbrook2012}.
+Apart from that, a passivity-based stability and control of hysteresis were addressed, still in a feedback manner, in \cite{gorbet2001}.
+Another alternative compensation approach, which is worth to be mentioned here since addressing the relevant phase shift properties of a hysteresis system, was provided in \cite{cruz2001}.
+A mixed recursive algorithm to control the output remnant of a hysteresis system was presented in \cite{vasquez2020}.
+An inverse multiplicative structure, that is relying on internal model-based principle, was shown in \cite{Janaideh2018} with use of the Prandtl-Ishlinskii (see e.g. in \cite{Visit94}) hysteresis model in feedforwarding.
+However, an artificial time-delay was necessary for bypassing an algebraic loop of the proposed scheme.
+Multiple works on hysteresis compensation with feedforward scheme have also been published in the context of inverse mapping, e.g. \cite{krejci2001}, or more generally inverse modeling of hysteresis systems to be controlled.
+Due to a variety of (often ad-hoc and approximative) approaches, and due to our focus on the Preisach \cite{Preis35} hysteresis model, we will only refer to some of them.
+The theoretical conditions for existence and properties of the inverse Preisach operator were known since \cite{BrokateVisintin89}.
+However, to the best of the author's knowledge, no closed analytical form of the inverse Preisach operator suitable for feedforward control has been reported so far.
+A remarkably fast computation of the Preisach inverse, targeting the real-time implementation, was reported e.g. in \cite{davino2005} and in the multiple following works by the co-authors.
+The approach relies on the stored Everett functions and the so-called Preisach representation theorem, see \cite{Maye03} for detail.
+Different iterative inversion schemes, which are equally suitable for a real-time feedforwarding, were proposed, e.g. allowing also for an online adaptation in \cite{tan2005}, and later in combination with an additional observation of the recent hysteresis state in \cite{ruderman2010}.
+The latter was also provided in a differential form, see the work \cite{ruderman2016}, which is also used in the present contribution.